Moist Limoncello Mascarpone Cake with Lemon Curd

 - Baking Powder and Baking Soda: Make sure that your leavening agents are fresh so that your cake layers rise properly.

 - Vegetable Oil: I recommend using an oil that will not add any flavor to the cake.
-Vegetable oil will provide moisture without imparting any additional flavors.
+Vegetable oil or another neutral oil will provide moisture without imparting any additional flavors.

-- Plain Greek Yogurt: Greek yogurt provides acidity to activate the leavening agents and gives the cake a moist tender crumb.
-You can use sour cream in place of the Greek yogurt.
+- Plain Greek Yogurt: Greek yogurt provides acidity to activate the leavening agents and fat resulting in a moist and tender crumb for the cake.
+You can use sour cream as a substitute for the Greek yogurt.
+Sour cream is slightly tangier and contains more fat than Greek yogurt, but this should not significantly impact the taste of this cake.

 - Limoncello: The liqueur gives the cake a light lemony flavor.